Run an Apache Spark batch workload

 file:///usr/lib/spark/examples/jars/spark-examples.jar

-• Execution Configuration You can specify a service account to use to run your workload.
-If you do not specify a service account, the workload will run under the Compute Engine default service account.
+• Execution Configuration: You can specify a service account to use to run your workload.
+If you don't specify a service account, the workload runs under the Compute Engine default service account.
+Your service account must have the Dataproc Worker role.

-• Network configuration The VPC subnetwork that executes Serverless Spark workloads must meet the requirements listed in Dataproc Serverless for Spark network configuration.
-The subnetwork list display subnets in your selected network that are enabled for Private Google Access.
+• Network configuration: The VPC subnetwork that executes Dataproc Serverless for Spark workloads must be enabled for Private Google Access and meet the other requirements listed in Dataproc Serverless for Spark network configuration.
+The subnetwork list displays subnets in your selected network that are enabled for Private Google Access.

-• Properties: Enter the Key (property name) and Value of any supported Spark properties you want your Spark batch workload to use.
-Note: Unlike Dataproc on Compute Engine cluster properties, Dataproc Serverless for Spark workload properties do not include a "spark:" prefix.
+• Properties: Enter the Key (property name) and Value of supported Spark properties to set on your Spark batch workload.
+Note: Unlike Dataproc on Compute Engine cluster properties, Dataproc Serverless for Spark workload properties don't include a spark: prefix.

-Click SUBMIT to run the Spark batch workload.
+4. Click Submit to run the Spark batch workload.

 gcloud